Leutnant Edmund.

 The entrance to the observation.

 Artillery Obs.
-Lt Ferking.
+Lt Frerking.

 Corporal Hein Serverloh.

 Artillery Obs.
-Lt Ferking.
+Lt Frerking.
 Corporal Hein Serverloh.

 1./352 at Houtteville